-As mentioned above, baba ganoush is a Lebanese dip traditionally made by roasting an eggplant on the grill or in the oven.
+As mentioned above, baba ganoush is a Levantine dip traditionally made by roasting an eggplant on the grill or in the oven.
 This is to give the dip a smoky flavour.
 The eggplant is typically roasted in its skin until well charred, taking about 40 minutes in the oven.
 Then, you scrape off the skin and mash the eggplant together with tahini, lemon juice, and other spices.

 When I first started researching how to make this dip, roasting it in the oven for 40 minutes seemed like a long time to wait, especially for an appetizer.
 Plus, scraping the skin off the eggplant sounded a bit messy.

 While I haven’t actually tried making it using more traditional methods, I wondered if it could be more easily and quickly made by using the Instant Pot.

 In fact, it can, but there are some also some disadvantages to making it in the Instant Pot.
 I don’t believe I achieved the same level of smokiness as I would cooking the eggplant on the grill or in the oven.
 This could be helped by adding liquid smoke, but I didn’t do this as I was satisfied with the way it tasted as is, which is incredibly yummy.
 I add a smidge of smoked paprika, and this gives my Instant Pot version a bit of a smokiness boost.